 With a name like Giannis Antetokounmpo, it is no surprise that fans quickly embraced his nickname, "The Greek Freak."
 If you want to know how to properly say his name, let Antetokounmpo be your guide.
 In reality, Giannis Antetokounmpo was supposed to be a guy to watch in the future.
 He is incredibly raw and was not expected to get many minutes.
 Well, the Milwaukee Bucks are bad.
 Really bad.
-And although his play has not been inconsistent, Antetokounmpo has shown enough that he could be the top player in this draft class in a few years.
+And although his play has not been inconsistent, Antetokounmpo has already shown enough to indicate that he could be the top player from this draft class in a few years.

 2013 Draft: 6th Overall

 Widely considered the first overall pick for much of the 2012-13 college year, Nerlens Noel slipped to New Orleans because of an ACL tear, and was traded to the Philadelphia 76ers for Jrue Holiday.
 Video has surfaced of him practicing and he is working back to his former self, but it is still unknown when he will start playing or if he will see the court this year.

 2013 Draft: 24th Overall